Regimental depot: French Army

-In the French Royal Army and Imperial Army, in addition to many of the empire's many puppet states, a dépôt was a battalion in size and would provided drafts to the regular 'field battalions' on a regular basis.
-If mobilised, the depot itself would become field battalion lead by the depot's 2nd in command, typically a senior captain.
-Each depot battalion comprised 4 x companies and was commanded by a Major.
+In the French Royal Army and Imperial Army, in addition to many of the empire's many puppet states, a dépôt was a battalion in size and would provide drafts to the regular 'field battalions' on a regular basis.
+If mobilised, the depot itself would become a field battalion led by the depot's second in command, typically a senior captain.
+Each depot battalion comprised four companies and was commanded by a Major.